Shifted Convolution $L$-Series Values for Elliptic Curves

-To make this precise, let $F^{\rho(i)}_{N,2}$ be the Eisenstein series for $\Gamma_0(N)$ nonvanishing and normalized to be $1$ only at the cusp $\rho(i)$ and vanishing at all other cusps (as in Section~\ref{eisenstein}).

-Throughout this paper, for any function $f$, we let $f[h]$ denote the coefficent of $q^h$ in the Fourier expansion of $f$, and recall that we let $f_E = \sum_{n = 1}^{\infty} a_E(n) q^n$ denote the weight $2$ newform associated to the elliptic curve $E$.
+These results contribute to the existing theory of shifted convolution $L$-series for the subset of curves we study.
+To make this more precise, let $F^{\rho(i)}_{N,2}$ be the (quasimodular) Eisenstein series for $\Gamma_0(N)$ nonvanishing and normalized to be $1$ only at the cusp $\rho(i)$ and vanishing at all other cusps (as in Section~\ref{eisenstein}).
+Throughout this paper, for any $1$-periodic function $f$, let $f[h]$ denote the coefficent of $q^h$ in the Fourier expansion of $f$, and recall that $f_E = \sum_{n = 1}^{\infty} a_E(n) q^n$ denotes the weight $2$ newform associated to the elliptic curve $E$.